 Talented, proficient and extraordinary.
 His precisely calculated advice, crafted through years of experience, has consistently translated wholly positive results for the many clients under his guidance.
-A man personifying the meaning of holistic excellence, Spire Group’s Senior Relationship Manager David Francis grew up harbouring a constant desire to always do more.
+A man personifying the meaning of holistic excellence, Spire Group’s Senior Relationship Manager David Francis (RNF no: DFX100061940) grew up harbouring a constant desire to always do more.

 Before his current career in financial advisory, David was a part of various financial institutions around the world.
 Upon completing his Bachelor’s Degree in Politics and Economics at the London Metropolitan University, David’s first foray into the financial sector was as a young forex trader with the brokerage and investment bank, Oppenheimer & Co.
 Inc.

 Following an illustrious career with various financial institutions such as Morgan Stanley, Goldman Sachs, The World Bank, Allied Dunbar and E*Trade, David was headhunted by a small expat financial advisory firm to explore opportunities available in Singapore.
 Always daring and adventurous to charter a path down roads less travelled, he entered Singapore in 2007 with an open mind seeking a fresh international journey.
 After several years with the expat firm, David joined the Spire Group at its inception in 2015 and has, since then, been a foundational pillar for the agency’s continuous growth.

 Q: What excites you most about working as a financial adviser?